 The structured processes have clearly defined start and end states, and they have a clear set of activities and tasks that happen to reach the end state (it follows a repeatable pattern).

 These processes are known as ad-hoc, informal, expert, case etc. Unstructured processes have a start, but the activities and tasks are not necessarily consistent, and the end state is not predictable.

-Do we know which type of process an organisation has more of?
+Do you know which type of processes most of the organizations are running on?
 Unstructured.
-And that’s why they are so vital to the success of an organisation.
+And that’s why BPM solutions are so vital to the success of an organization.

 These include processes that manage compliance and regulations, perform exception handling, involve contract management, require investigation and collaboration and so on.
 Here are few specific examples,

 - Deciding on new products to make or new markets to enter

 There are many common characteristics of unstructured processes